jacyanthis/jacy-project-proposal/README.md

 [Details][phase-three]

 ### Phase 4: Sending/receiving Emails (~2 days)
-I will use Action Mailer to set up sending and receiving emails.
+I will use Action Mailer to set up sending and receiving emails across the internet.
 I don't think a third-party library will be necessary for this, but I'm not sure.
 I'll try doing it with Rails at first, and if necessary, use something like `SendGrid`.

 [Details][phase-four]